Aneeshie/sugar-app/README.md

 ### Large Language Models
 We implemented the **LLM** in streamlit

 We gave the prompts obtained from **input values** and the **probability that the user has diabetes** as prompts for the LLM

+The LLM displays the response based on the user's input, and learns from user behaviour

 ## Vision
 Our vision is to make diabetes prevention and management accessible and engaging for everyone.
 We aim to empower individuals with the knowledge and tools to make informed decisions about their health.